balfieri/cordic/README.md

 <p>
 <b>This is all open-source.
 Refer to the LICENSE.md for licensing details.
-This code is intended for tutorial purposes only.
+This code is intended for tutorial and research purposes only.
 You should not assume that the library is bug-free or accurate enough for use as a production reference model.</b>
 </p>